 Step 4: Make sure the chimney exhaust flue is not blocked

 Often, birds build their nest in chimney exhaust flue.
-Turn the furnace off and the thermostat all the way down, then dismantle the duct where it exits the furnace and check for debris.
+Turn the furnace off.
+Dismantle exhaust duct to check for debris.
+Check chimney cleanout as well.

-Step 5: Look for blocked or leaky ducts that can restrict airflow
+Step 5: Look for blocked or leaky ducts restricting airflow

-If your furnace comes on but some rooms in your home are cold, look to see if all the room registers are wide open.
-Then check your ductwork you can get access to and look for gaps between sections.
-Seal any gaps between sections of the duct with metal duct tape.
+If your furnace is running but some rooms in your home are cold, look to see if all vent covers are wide open.
+Check all visible ductwork for gaps or cracks between sections.
+Seal any gaps in air ducts with metal duct tape.

 Step 6: Flush drain lines

-Step 7: Clear away leaves, dirt, and trash from the heat pump, intake, and exhaust vents.
+Step 7: Clear away leaves, dirt, and trash from outdoor electric heat pump, intake, and exhaust vents.